ryanguill/ryanguill.github.io/_posts/2024-10-19-postgres-safe-cast.md

 	;
 ```

-Other databases have similar functionality built in, but most do not have the ability to set a default if it fails baked into the function, most just return null.
+Other databases have similar functionality built in, but most do not have the ability to set a default if the value cannot be safely cast baked into the function, most just return null and then you can use `coalesce` or similar to set a different default if you need to.
 (The following list is the ones I know off the top of my head, and is not meant to be exhaustive)

 MSSQL has `TRY_CAST`: [https://learn.microsoft.com/en-us/sql/t-sql/functions/try-cast-transact-sql?view=sql-server-ver16](https://learn.microsoft.com/en-us/sql/t-sql/functions/try-cast-transact-sql?view=sql-server-ver16)